The best equipment rack for the type of installation

 There are many different types of equipment racks on the market, and each one is used for a specific purpose.
 In this blog post, we will discuss the different types of equipment racks and what they are used for.

-It is important to understand the variables involved when preparing a rack-installation.
+It is important to understand the variables involved when preparing an AV rack installation.
 Electronic system demands can evolve as well, so plan what could be needed for a future timeframe.

 U space dimensions, widths, accessories, and type of application are important metrics.
 Additionally, racks also protect your equipment from damage.